 can i use web shortcuts (shortcuts to url's)?

 technically there's nothing stopping you from do this, kidsmenu will launch your default web browser to view the web page.

-however once the web browser has been started, kidsmenu can not restrict access to just the linked website. if you want to do this, make sure you have another facility to lock down the web browser, such as the easy whitelist firefox add-on.
+however once the web browser has been started, kidsmenu can not restrict access to just the linked website. if you want to do this, make sure you have another facility to lock down the web browser, such as a whitelist browser extension.

 first log into every account that has kidsmenu configured as the default shell and press alt+ctrl+i. then use add/remove programs to uninstall the kidsmenu application.